FilOzone/filecoin-services-payments/SPEC.md

 ## Accounts and Account Settlement

-Account settlement roughly speaking flows funds out of a depositing payer's account into a staging bucket without completing the flow of funds to the payee -- that part is done during rail settlement.
-To enable the contract to efficiently handle many payment rails paying one account, accounts only maintain global state of lockup requirements.
-Account track deposited funds, total locked funds, rate of continuous lockup and the last epoch they were settled at.
+Account settlement roughly speaking flows funds out of a depositing payer's account into a staging bucket (`lockupCurrent`) without completing the flow of funds to the payee -- that part is done per-rail during rail settlement.
+To enable the contract to efficiently handle account settlement over many rails, accounts only maintain global state of the lockup requirements of all rails: `lockupRate`.
+Accounts track deposited funds, total locked funds, rate of continuous lockup and the last epoch they were settled at.

-The account struct
+The Account struct
 ```solidity
     struct Account {
         uint256 funds;